Pupil video: It’s a Scratch rap

 A rap about Scratch

-This Computing scheme of work video uses a rap to explore key concepts in Scratch in an engaging and memorable ways.
+This Computing scheme of work video uses a rap to help pupils explore key Scratch concepts in a fun and memorable way.

 See more of our Year 4 Computing scheme of work.